The Amazing Race

-The Amazing Race is an adventure reality game show franchise in which teams of two people race around the world in competition with other teams.
-The Race is split into legs, with teams tasked to deduce clues, navigate themselves in foreign areas, interact with locals, and perform physical and mental challenges that often highlight aspects of a location's culture, history, or economy.
+The Amazing Race is an adventure reality competition franchise in which teams of two people race around the world in competition with other teams.
+The Amazing Race is split into legs, with teams tasked to deduce clues, navigate themselves in foreign areas, interact with locals, and perform physical and mental challenges that often highlight aspects of a location's culture, history, or economy.
 Over the course of the Race, teams travel by airplanes, helicopters, trucks, bicycles, taxicabs, cars, trains, buses, boats and by foot.
 Teams are progressively eliminated at the end of most legs for being the last to arrive at designated Pit Stops, until only three remain.
 The first team to arrive at the finish line is awarded the grand prize.

 Created by Elise Doganieri and Bertram van Munster, the original series has aired in the United States since 2001 and has earned thirteen Primetime Emmy Awards, ten of them for "Outstanding Reality-Competition Program".
 Emmy-award-winning New Zealand television personality Phil Keoghan has been the host of the American version of the show since its inception.
 The show has branched out to include a number of international versions following a similar format.

 The Race

-Each race depicted in The Amazing Race is broken up into a number of legs – 10 to 13 in the original American version.
-In each leg, teams leave the Pit Stop of the previous leg and travel to a different location, where they perform two or more tasks – often including one Detour and one Roadblock – before being given instructions to go to the next Pit Stop.
-It is every team's goal to complete each leg as quickly as possible, as the first team to check in at the Pit Stop will often win a prize; the prizes have included all-expenses-paid trips, new cars or other vehicles, money, entertainment provided during the Pit Stop, and advantages to be used later in the race (see Express Pass, Salvage Pass, and Double Your Money).
-The last team to arrive at the Pit Stop will often be eliminated from the competition, but occasionally the team is allowed to continue racing, though they will be given a race-imposed disadvantage in the next leg (see Non-elimination legs).
-When teams are otherwise not performing tasks or traveling during a leg, they are free to use their time as they see fit, although they will often resort to eating cheaply or sleeping outside a location to save their Race money.
+Each race depicted in The Amazing Race is broken up into a number of legs.
+In each leg, teams generally leave the Pit Stop of the previous leg and travel to a different location, where they perform two or more tasks – often including one Detour and one Roadblock – before being given instructions to go to the next pit stop.
+It is every team's goal to complete each leg as quickly as possible, as the last team to arrive at the pit stop is usually eliminated from the competition.